Kepler's conjecture and phase transitions in the high-density hard-core model on $\mathbb{Z}^3$: Introduction

 If $\ell\neq 0\mod 3$ then at least one of these classes generates EPGMs.
 We conjecture that there is always a unique dominant class, but we do not have a generic argument covering all possible values of $\ell$.

 If $\ell= 0\mod 3$ then each class of $D$-FCC sub-lattices gives rise to a continuum family of layered dense-packings.
-For each class of $D$-HCP configurations the corresponding family contains a class of $D$-HCP configurations.
+For each class of $D$-FCC sub-lattices the corresponding family contains a class of $D$-HCP configurations.
 The type of excitations removing infinite degeneracy (similar to the one for $D^2=5$) does exist in each of these layered families, and therefore we expect that the corresponding $D$-HCP configurations are the only PGSs that can generate EPGMs when $u$ is large enough.
 We conjecture that among them only one class of $D$-HCP configurations is dominant.

 All in all, we observe two types of infinite degeneracy of PGSs in $\bbZ^3$.
 In the first case, all dense-packings are split into one or more layered continuum families.
 In this case we expect the system to be ordered and have a non-unique EPGM for $u$ large enough.
 In the current paper this fact is proved for $D^2=5$, but we believe that our proof reveals the core of the phenomenon and in principle can be extended to all values of $D$ with this type of PGS degeneracy.
 In the second case, the set of dense-packings is considerably wider and contains both layered and non-layered configurations.
-For example, such a situation occurs for the value $D^2=4$ with sliding.
-In this case we expect the uniqueness of the Gibbs measure.
+For example, such a situation occurs for the value $D^2=4, 11$ with sliding.
 Note that on $\bbZ^2$ the purely layered infinite degeneracy already constitutes sliding.

 A summary of our results/conjectures on PGSs and EPGMs is presented in Table 1.